When Your Body is the Lesson: On Art Modeling

 The most awkward part is that I don’t begin naked.
 At first, the students think I’m maybe a new classmate, the result of an add/drop, maybe a new teaching assistant.
 They look at me the way you look at new classmates, disinterested or dismissive—or sometimes hopeful, like maybe they imagine we’ll be friends, lovers, more.
 It’s how I look at them, too, despite knowing that I’m here to make money.

 stand on a table, be naked, pose

 Enter your email address to receive notifications for author Rachel Charlene Lewis

-You have been added to the notification list for author Rachel Charlene Lewis
+Confirmation link sent to your email to add you to notification list for author Rachel Charlene Lewis

 More in this series